rsanchez/resource_router/README.markdown

 ### Callbacks

-With PHP 5.3+, you can use callbacks in your routes:
+You can use callbacks in your routes:

 	$config['template_routes'] = array(
 		'blog/:any' => function($router) {